ukatech/ghost_terminal/docs/README_EN.md

     - `X-SSTP-PassThru-OldInsertIndex` (optional)
       Update the subsequent `Reference3` to this content, valid until the end of the series of tab completions (or leave it unchanged if not provided)
 - `ShioriEcho.CommandUpdate`
-  Event when command is updated
+  Event when the command is updated
   - `Reference0`
     Commands collected by the terminal
   - Return value